StevenDeam/DependencyGraphApp/README.md

 8. **Switch Back**: Click "Bracket" to verify mode switching works correctly
 9. **Test Zoom/Pan**: Both should work in swimlane mode
 10. **Test Selection**: Click a node in swimlane mode - Inspector should update correctly

+### Phase Matrix Mode Testing
+1. **Load CSV**: Open `sample_workitems.csv` (includes Phase column)
+2. **Switch Layout**: Click the "Phase Matrix" radio button in the toolbar
+3. **Verify Phase Columns**: Vertical phase columns should appear (Phase 1, Phase 2, Phase 3, Phase 4)
+4. **Verify Assembly Groups**: Each phase should contain assembly group containers (e.g., CCA1, CCA2, ASM1)
+5. **Verify Group Headers**: Group headers should show milestone title, ID, progress %, status, health, and target date
+6. **Verify Discipline Rows**: Inside each group, tasks should be organized by discipline (HW, FW, System, Test)
+7. **Verify Task Ordering**: Tasks within each discipline row should flow left-to-right by dependency
+8. **Check Edge Routing**: Edges should use Manhattan routing (horizontal then vertical)
+9. **Cross-Phase Edges**: Dependencies crossing phases should be thicker and darker
+10. **Toggle "Show Task Edges"**: Uncheck to hide all edges
+11. **Toggle "Milestone Edges Only"**: Check to show only milestone-to-milestone dependencies
+12. **Test Zoom/Pan**: Both should work in Phase Matrix mode
+13. **Test Selection**: Click a node - Inspector should update correctly
+14. **Verify Scrollbars**: If the matrix is large, scrollbars should appear

 ## License